SidonTheTroll/Erstes-Jahr/IP/10-emerging-trends.md

 Sensors play a very important role in IOT.
 These sensors of IOT are mainly smart sensors which convers real world quantity into a digital signal and are able to transmit it over a network.
 These sensors also have intelligent capability such as wireless communcation and being an on-board microcontroller.
 They are used for analog to digital conversion, digital processing, decision making and two-way communications.

+# Smart Cities

+- These are cities that use technology to provide services and solve city problems.

 # 01/11/2023

 ### 1. What is Artificial Intelligence?
 How has it impacted our lives?